-The accompanying statement of revenues, expenses and changes in net position of the System reflects its activities for the year ended September 30, 2023.
-The financial statements of the Foundation are as of and for the year ended February 28, 2023.
-The financial statements of the HMOs are as of and for the year ended December 31, 2022.
+The accompanying statements of revenues, expenses, and changes in net position of the System reflect its activities for the years ended September 30, 2024 and 2023.
+The financial statements of the Foundation are as of and for the years ended February 29, 2024 and February 28, 2023.
+The financial statements of the HMOs are as of and for the years ended December 31, 2023 and 2022.
 These years are the most recent fiscal years ended for these component units.

-Note 2: Summary of Significant Accounting Policies
+Note 2.
+Summary of Significant Accounting Policies